 Bolinda’s BorrowBox offers a huge range of adult and junior eBooks and eAudiobooks.
 They have a good selection of Irish language books for children.
 Simply register with your library card number and PIN.

-Alternatively, download the BorrowBox app from your app store (iOS or Android) to enjoy eBooks and audiobooks on the go with your mobile or tablet.
+Alternatively, download the BorrowBox app from your app store (iOS or Android) to enjoy eBooks and audiobooks on the go.

 Stories in Irish

 The WalkerEireann channel on SoundCloud channel is a great way to get young children listening to familiar stories through Irish.